isabella232/experience-manager-headless-adaptive-forms.en/help/render-first-headless-adaptive-form.md

 1. Tap the Adaptive Forms Container component and Tap Properties.
 It displays properties explorer in the sidebar.

-1. In the properties explorer, expand the BASIC accordion, and specify path of the JSON schema uploaded in a previous step for the Forms Runtime Document Path option.
+1. In the properties explorer, expand the BASIC accordion, and specify path of the JSON structure uploaded in a previous step for the Forms Runtime Document Path option.
 The container component displays a rendition of the form.

 1. In the properties explorer, expand the SUBMISSION accordion and set a Submit Action for the adaptive form.
 Your form is ready to be used in a react app.